Albert-Gao/blog/source/_posts/use-kotlin-to-share-native-code-between-ios-and-android.md

 ## 2.3 How to code the `common-ios`

 Oh well, you may think that old school `interface` may better in terms of iOS because you need to implement the iOS API specific thing in swift or obj-c then pass it back to kotlin native.
 But that is not true.
 Because there is a 1-to-1 API match in kotlin native such that you can implement the iOS specific API in kotlin as well.
 And it has the same signature which means you can reuse all the existing knowledge.
 And kotlin and swift are very similar.
+And from v6, the building phase will link some of the iOS API (you need to build the others) for you if you are on a Mac.

+Which means in a ideal world, your swift side just need to care about the UI part while all other logic will be handled in the Kotlin native side, shared across platform and tested well.

 ## 3. About the example

-All the code can be found on my GitHub repo.
+All the code for setup can be found in this repo.

 [https://github.com/Albert-Gao/kotlin-native-mobile-multiplatform-example](https://github.com/Albert-Gao/kotlin-native-mobile-multiplatform-example)

-- `Sample` class is for code that is sharing across platforms (Which means you only use API from `kotlin-stdlib-common` or some other cross platform lib).
+- `Sample` class is for code that is sharing across platforms (Which means you have to use API from `kotlin-stdlib-common`).
 - `Platform` class is a class which has been implemented twice for different platforms for showing the platform API case.

-- Open `Android` folder in Android Studio, run the app, it will show a string from the `:shared-android`
+- Open `Android` folder in Android Studio, run the app, it will show a string from the `:shared-android` project.
-- Open `iOS` folder in XCode, run the app, it will show a string from the `:shared-ios`
+- Open `iOS` folder in XCode, run the app, it will show a string from the `:shared-ios` project.

-- And the string is from both platforms are retrieved from the `Sample` class.
+In fact, the native app retrieves the string by invoking the method from the `Sample` class.
+And the `Sample` class invokes the method from `Platform` class to get the string.
+When you build an iOS framework, the KN compiler will use `:shared-ios` to build along with `shared-common`.
+And when you consume it in android project, the setup will use `:shared-android` along with `:shared-common`.
+No injection, no affection on the code structure, just that simple.
+Thanks to the `Multi-platform project` setup from kotlin.

+It is a perfect example for showing how to share the code when you have to deal with the platform API.

 Hope it helps.
 Thanks.